jdalrymple/node-hg-plus/README.md

 A node js client for [Mercurial](http://mercurial.selenic.com).

+Supported node version => 6.0.0
 ## Installation

 	npm install -S hg-plus

 To use the gitify function, you must also have python2.7.x installed as well as the shipped gitifyhg python addon.
 To install the addon simply run:

 	cd node_modules/hg-plus/utils/gitifyhg/
 	python2.7 setup.py install